death-save/pin-cushion/README.md

 - **Select Specific Folder**: Make sense only with the module setting 'Default Journal Entry Folder' set with value 'Specific folder'

+- **Enable feature Backgroundless Pins**: If enabled this setting will let you with a additional checkbox 'Has Backgorund ?' let you remove or not the background box from map notes.
+WARNING: If you disable this module setting you simply have all your notes with background (the standard way), but the flags on the notes are not delete, so you can re-enable this when you want.
+YOU NEED TO REFRESH THE PAGE FOR APPLY THE SETTING.

 - **Enable Sidebar Journal Images for GM Users**:

 - **Enable Sidebar Journal Images for Player Users**: